sbryngelson/group-docs/phd-syllabus/writing-papers.md

 Later in your PhD you are also likely to have other presentations of your research work, including seminars and eventually job talks.
 I will help you prepare for these talks, taking an iterative process that follows in many ways the paper-writing process outlined above: planning/outlining, drafts, iterations.
 Expect more of this feedback and iteration earlier in your PhD; it is not uncommon for students to give 3-5 practice versions of the talk before their public presentation, at least in their early years.
-Job talks often take 10 or more iterations to “nail”.

 Relatedly, I am also likely to present your research in invited talks, lectures and seminars.
 I will of course give you prominent credit when I do so.